zeek/zeek-docs/doc/scripts/base/bif/reporter.bif.zeek.rst

    be addressed.
 Program execution does not terminate.

-   :msg: The error message to report.
+   :param msg: The error message to report.

    :returns: Always true.